amank710/Online-Bookstore-Project/README.md

 I have decided to create an **online bookstore** application as my personal project.
 This will allow people to browse purchase books from the comfort of their homes.

 There are a large variety of books to choose from in this online store.
 These books are all reasonably priced with various **discount** options available.
-The bookstore is based out of India and is able to deliver to a number of the metropolitan cities in India.
+The bookstore is based out of Vancouver and is able to deliver to a number of large cities in Canada.

 I have always been interested in reading.
 During the COVID-19 pandemic it became difficult to venture out to physical book stores to purchase books.
 I found that there were not many online stores that were **both** *user-friendly* and *explicitly dedicated to selling books.*